-- e) Unique characteristics not previously addressed (e.g., ethnicity, sexual orientation, gender identity, disability, health literacy, language, cultural attitudes and beliefs). - 2) Describe how the following characteristics of the service area impact access to care for the target population, referencing/citing data sources: - a) Geographical/transportation barriers to include the distance (miles) OR travel time to the nearest primary care provider accepting new Medicaid and uninsured patients (consistent with Attachment 1: Service Area Map and Table). - b) Other primary health care services available in the service area, including their location and accessibility by the target population. - c) The number of individuals in the target population/service area for every one full-time equivalent (FTE) primary care physician as a ratio (i.e., number of patients: 1 FTE primary care physician). - 3) Describe the health care environment and its impact on your organization's current and future operations, including any recent or anticipated significant changes that affect the availability of health care services and patient characteristics in the service area, such as shifts in the number of patients served, including: - a) Insurance coverage, including Medicaid, Medicare, and Children's Health Insurance Program (CHIP). - b) State/local/private uncompensated care programs. - c) Economic and demographic shifts (e.g., influx of immigrant/refugee populations; closing of local hospitals, ambulatory care sites, or major local employers). - d) Natural disasters or emergencies (e.g., hurricanes, flooding, terrorism). - e) Changes affecting specific populations (e.g., children experiencing homelessness, LGBT). - 4) Applicants requesting special population funding to serve migratory and seasonal agricultural workers (MHC), people experiencing homelessness (HCH), and/or residents of public housing (PHPC): - a) MHC: Describe the specific health care needs and access issues of migratory and seasonal agricultural workers, including the agricultural environment (e.g., crops and growing seasons, demand for labor, number of temporary workers); approximate migratory/seasonal residency period(s), including the availability of local providers to provide primary health care services during these times; occupational factors (e.g., working hours, housing, hazards, including pesticides and other chemical exposures); and significant increases or decreases in migratory and seasonal agricultural workers. - b) HCH: Describe the specific health care needs and access issues of people experiencing homelessness, such as the number of providers treating people experiencing homelessness, availability of homeless shelters, and significant increases or decreases in people experiencing homelessness.
+- 1) Describe how the following characteristics of the target population affect access to primary health care, health care utilization, and health status, referencing/citing data sources. - a) Unemployment and educational attainment. - b) Income and poverty level. - c) Health disparities. - d) Other unique characteristics not previously addressed. - 2) Describe how having other primary care services available in the service area impacts access to care for the target population.
+Include their location(s) and accessibility by the target population, and reference/cite all data sources. - 3) Describe the health care environment and its impact on your organization's current and future operations, including any recent or anticipated significant changes that affect the availability of health care services and patient characteristics in the service area, such as shifts in the number of patients served, including: - a) Insurance coverage, including Medicaid, Medicare, and Children's Health Insurance Program (CHIP). - b) State/local/private uncompensated care programs. - c) Economic and demographic shifts (e.g., closing of local hospitals, ambulatory care sites, or major local employers). - d) Natural disasters or emergencies (e.g., hurricanes, flooding, terrorism). - 4) Applicants requesting special population funding to serve migratory and seasonal agricultural workers (MHC), people experiencing homelessness (HCH), and/or residents of public housing (PHPC) must describe the distinct health care needs and access issues of these populations.